ufz/devguide/_posts/2012-01-05-linux-profiling.markdown

 For profiling OGS [gprof](http://www.cs.utah.edu/dept/old/texinfo/as/gprof_toc.html) is used.
 Also have a look at [this tutorial](http://linux.about.com/library/cmd/blcmdl1_gprof.htm).

 To profile an OGS run you have to configure with the `-DOGS_PROFILE=ON` CMake-option.
 This adds the `-pg` compiler option.
 While the program is running a file with the name *gmon.out* is created.
+Make also sure to configure with the optimized release option (`-DCMAKE_BUILD_TYPE=Release`).

 ## Generate nice graphs ##